taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 ### Distributed Systems

+Must Read

+- **Distributed Systems: Principles and Paradigms** (3.01 edition, 2017) by Andrew S. Tanenbaum, Maarten van Steen.
+A good overview of distributed systems that goes to enough depth to spark interest.
+Might be too much for beginners, but a good intermediate level reference.
 - **Designing Data-Intensive Applications** by Martin Kleppmann
-- **Distributed Systems: Principles and Paradigms** by Andrew S. Tanenbaum, Maarten van Steen
+- **Distributed Systems For Fun and Profit** by Mikito Takada.
+Great intro book to distributed systems theory, with plenty of references to learn more once you're done.
-- **Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services** by Brendan Burns
+- Designing Distributed Systems: Patterns and Paradigms for Scalable, Reliable Services by Brendan Burns.
+Patterns and Paradigms for container architecture.
+Useful but shallow.

-- **Distributed Systems For Fun and Profit** by Mikito Takada
+Some More

-- **Distributed Systems: Concepts and Design** by George Coulouris, Jean Dollimore, Tim Kindberg, Gordon Blair
+- Distributed Systems: Concepts and Design by George Coulouris, Jean Dollimore, Tim Kindberg, Gordon Blair
-- **Distributed Algorithms** by Nancy A. Lynch
+- Distributed Algorithms by Nancy A. Lynch
-- **Distributed Operating Systems: Concepts and Design** by Pradeep K. Sinha
 - Principles of Transaction Processing by Philip A. Bernstein
 - Introduction to Distributed Algorithms by Gerard Tel
 - Programming Distributed Computing Systems: A Foundational Approach by Carlos A. Varela